openfaas/faas-netes/HELM.md

 $ helm upgrade --install --debug --reset-values --set async=false openfaas openfaas/
 ```

-For an advanced configuration with a separate function namespace:
+Optional: you can also a separate namespace for functions:

 ```
 $ kubectl create ns openfaas